How to Easily Create Your Semester Schedule in Google Calendar

 - Close the notification window and return to the calendar.

 - Month view.
-It is really convenient to rearrange the tasks in this view.
+It’s really convenient to rearrange the tasks in this view.
 Based on other activities, just dragging and dropping an event is much easier than creating a new one.

 - Agenda view.
-It shows events as a list.
-It is convenient to check whether there are important events soon, expand all events for a quick edit, and collapse all events back.
+It shows your events as a list.
+It’s convenient to use this view to check whether there are any important events soon, expand all events for a quick edit, and collapse them back.
 Click on “Today” in the top left corner to come back to the original date.
 Agenda view can be helpful because it is easy to print out upcoming events.
-Hover your mouse over the “More” button in the top right corner to select “Print” or “Refresh” options.
+To do that, hover your mouse over the “More” button in the top right corner to select “Print” or “Refresh” options.